trustero/ntrceCollector/README.md

 DNS queries on the host:

 ```
-sudo /tmp/ntrceAgent.sh --test
+sudo /tmp/ntrceCollector.sh --test
 ```

 Check `/tmp` for a time-stamped output file.
 If this file is over 1MB in size, then there are a great many unique DNS queries happening.
-This risks the agent processes using excessive memory because they run in blocks of one hour.
+This risks the collector processes using excessive memory because they run in blocks of one hour.

 The most common issue encountered is that `tcpdump` is not installed on Red Hat derived distributions.
 See below for notes on installing `tcpdump`.

-### Step 3: Run the Agent
+### Step 3: Run the Collector

-After installing the agent on your system, you just need to run it with `root` privileges.
+After installing the collector on your system, you just need to run it with `root` privileges.

-Assuming it's installed in `/tmp/ntrceAgent.sh`, then to run it in the background you type:
+Assuming it's installed in `/tmp/ntrceCollector.sh`, then to run it in the background you type:
 ```
-sudo /tmp/ntrceAgent.sh --background
+sudo /tmp/ntrceCollector.sh --background
 ```